-Details of the procedure to be followed by students seeking entry to first year undergraduate degree courses at the university may be obtained from the Admissions Office or the Metropolitan Universities Admissions Centre.
+Details of the procedure to be followed by students seeking entry to first year undergraduate degree courses at the University may be obtained from the Admissions Office or the Universities and Colleges Admissions Centre.

-How do I qualify for admission?
+How do I qualify admission?

-In order to enter an undergraduate course you must qualify for matriculation to the University, and be selected for admission to the faculty or course you wish to enter.
-Full details of matriculation and admission requirements are contained in a pamphlet obtainable at the Admissions Office and in the Calendar.
+In order to enter an undergraduate course you must qualify for matriculation to the University, and be selected for admission to the Faculty or course you wish to enter.
+Full details of matriculation and admission requirements are contained in the Calendar and in a pamphlet obtainable at the Admissions Office.